 Design assessment is the function that ensures that your operating systems are designed to comply with regulations and safety standards, including the requirement to provide service at the highest level of safety in the public interest.
-During the design assessment the inspectors use the Safety Attribute Inspection (SAI) data collection tool to collect information that will be used by the Certificate Project Manager (CPM) to approve or accept your system design.
+(To download these Data Collection Tools, selected the link provided on the left-hand side of this site)

-Design assessment is the most important function of ATOS because safety is the outcome of a properly designed system.
+Design assessment is the most important function of SAS because safety is the outcome of a properly designed system.
 Poor system design compromises safety risk management.

 The FAA is not looking for the absence of hazards and risks; that is not practical in a high consequence operation such as aviation.
 What we are looking for is this: Do you have policies and procedures in place that allow your organization to manage hazard related risk in your system and operating environment?

 The Certification Project Team will continue the process that was used during the Initial Review.
 Team members compare your answers to ED DCT questions with your system documentation.
 For each applicable Element, the inspector will:

 - Read your system documentation for the process.

 - Read the SRRs listed on the DCT to review the regulatory requirements for the process.

 - Read the FAA’s policy and guidance for the process to review the intent of the regulation and inspector work instructions.

 - Verify that you answered the questions correctly (Yes, No or NA).